integrational/aws-eks-kube-docker-cli/README.md

 ```
 where only `AWS_DEFAULT_OUTPUT` can be omitted and then defaults to `json`.

+The entrypoint then **executes** the command or `/bin/bash`.

-To list available Kubernetes clusters in the chosen default region, run this in the container:
+To list **available Kubernetes clusters** in the chosen default region, run this in the container:
 ```
 eksctl get cluster
 ```

-To use kubectl from within the container against one of these Kubernetes clusters, run this in the container:
+Before using **kubectl** from within the container against one of these Kubernetes clusters, run this in the container:
 ```
 aws eks update-kubeconfig --name <cluster-name>
 ```

-To use the docker CLI from within the container, run the container like this:
+To use the **docker** CLI from within the container, run the container like this:
 ```
 docker run -v /var/run/docker.sock:/var/run/docker.sock ...
 ```